Demo

 - Live traffic, real-time updates, or online map APIs

-- Scenarios where you need frequently refreshed map data (this is an offline snapshot)
+- Scenarios where you need frequently-refreshed map data (this is an offline snapshot)

 What this includes